XiangyuDongAI/XiangyuDongAI.github.io/_pages/about.md

 2025 2nd International Conference on Advanced Control Systems and Automation Technology (ACSAT 2025).

 [**Introduction**]((https://example.com/paper1)) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - We drew inspiration from the evolution capabilities of natural agents, and proposed a self-evolving VLN framework (SE-VLN) to endow VLN agents with the ability to continuously evolve during testing.
-To the best of our knowledge, it was the first time that an multimodal LLM-powered self-evolving VLN framework was proposed.
+To the best of our knowledge, it was the first time that an multimodal LLM-powered training-free self-evolving VLN framework was proposed.
 </div>
 </div>
 - [SEMA-VLN: A Self-Evolving Multi-Agent Vision-Language Navigation Framework Based on Foundation Models](https://example.com/paper1), __Xiangyu Dong__, Haozhou Li, Xiaoguang Ma <sup>†</sup>, Wei Meng, Zhengtao Hu.